 Why are we putting together this documentary?

-For as long as we can remember, sex worker activists have been boldly organizing against the ever present escalations to criminalize sex workers, trafficked people, and other marginalized communities.
-Under The Red Umbrella is a study of radical resilience across intersections, shining a spotlight on the dire ramifications of legislation created to disappear the sex work community, most recently through FOSTA-SESTA—as well as showcasing the sex worerk activists that continue to organize and resist injustice.
+For as long as we can remember, sex worker activists have been boldly organizing against the ever present escalations to criminalize erotic laborers, trafficked people, and other over looked communities.
+Under The Red Umbrella is a study of radical resilience across intersections, shining a spotlight on the dire ramifications of legislation created to disappear the sex work community, most recently through FOSTA-SESTA and the introcution of EARNIT and SISEA —as well as showcasing the activists that continue to organize and resist injustice.

-This project takes a critical look at sex work through the eyes of sex workers as they share their experiences and unpack the impact of stigma, criminalization, and recent legislation which further endangers lives and threatens free speech online.
-An honest account of sex work and its rich history in our society, exploring the past fifty years of the sex worker rights movement and celebrating a community that has and always will persist and prevail.
+This project takes a critical look at sex work through the eyes of erotic laborers as they share their experiences and unpack the impact of stigma, criminalization, and current legislation which further endangers lives and threatens free speech online.
+An honest account of erotic labor and its rich history in our society, exploring the past fifty years of the sex worker rights movement and celebrating a community that has and always will persist and prevail.

 BAMBI KATSURA ▸ Director/Producer

-Dahlia Snow has been a Dominatrix and sex worker in the Bay Area for about 8 Years.
+Dahlia Snow has been an erotic laborer in the Bay Area for about 10 Years.
 Dahlia is a skilled health educator focusing on vulva and vaginal health and has experience working in content marketing and film.
-She spends a lot of her time hanging out with her cat Zoey and eating as much good food as she can.
+She spends a lot of her time making art and eating as much good food as she can.

 Lina is a video content producer and a holistic health practitioner in NYC.
 She is also a competitive amateur boxer who has qualified for the 2019 Olympic tryouts.
 She is part of Happy Monday Films and offers holistic health consultations on her website.